Triple Play Convening

 - Audience Engagement Bright Spots: P. Carl's list of "bright spots" around audience engagement activity happening around the country.

 Phase 1: TDF and TBA visited theatre artists and leaders in six cities around the country to discuss the audience's appetite for risk in new work.

 - Phase 1 Highlights by Mark Blankenship: Mark Blankenship (TDF)'s notes on what was said.

 - Phase 1 Highlights by Emma Jaster: Emma Jaster (TBA)'s notes on what was said.

-PHASE 2: In five cities, playwrights and theatre staffer host both focus groups and one-on-one interviews with single ticket buyers who have recently attended at least one new play.
+Phase 2: In five cities, playwrights and theatre staffers host both focus groups and one-on-one interviews with single-ticket buyers who have recently attended at least one new play.